doofdoofsf/plotTimeSeries/README.md

 If your R binary is somewhere other than `/usr/bin` you'll need to edit the first line of `plot_time_series` to point it at the correct location.
 Do `which R` to find it.

+You can use plot_time_series anywhere you can use R, but the tests are *nix flavored.

 ## Usage

     NAME